nrfconnect/sdk-nrf/applications/nrf_desktop/doc/selector.rst

 * System start or wake-up (for every defined selector).
 * Selector state change when the application is running (only for the selector that changed state).

-When the application goes to sleep, selectors are not informing about state change (interrupts are disabled).
+When the application goes to sleep, selectors are not informing about the state change (interrupts are disabled).

 If a selector is placed between states, it is in unknown state and ``selector_event`` is not sent.